czarandy/czarandy.github.io/_poems/1999-andy-the-spy.md

     "Soon I'm going to be a good spy"

     So they finally go to the courtroom
-    The verdict--it could prove our doom
+    The verdict—it could prove our doom
     Because all the countries were ****ed, they say They took him there, and they told the tale
     How his spying skills were on a negative scale